Wielbark, Warmian-Masurian Voivodeship: 19th century

 In January 1807 70,000 Napoleonic soldiers traversed the town and had to be supplied.
 Napoleon headquartered here from 21 January to 2 February prior to the Battle of Eylau.
 The French troops caused a fire which damaged the town furthermore.
 In 1813 Tsar Alexander I of Russia received the official message of the Prussian accession to the struggle against Napoleon by General von Kleist at Willenberg.

 The Prussian administration reform of 1818 made the town part of Landkreis Ortelsburg (Szczytno).
 On 23 September 1819 and on 9 June 1834 the town was again damaged by fire and in 1831 and 1852 cholera caused many casualties.

 In 1823 a crisis happened when the authorities of Congress Poland in the Russian Partition of Poland introduced high custom tariffs on imports, reaching 60% to 80%, which brought large losses to the population in the town, mainly engaged in cloths trade.
 Despite this, the local fairs attracted large attendance of merchants from Masuria and the Russian-controlled Congress Poland, said to be the largest fairs at the time in Masuria.
 A new Protestant Church was built in 1827, based on plans of Karl Friedrich Schinkel.

 The area played a role in Polish preparations for uprising against Russian Empire.
-Hoping to gain assistance from the population of Warmia, uprising plans from 1845-1846 hoped to establish seven main camps on border between Prussia and Russia, with one of them located near Willenberg, to which two Polish units, including one from Allenstein (Olsztyn) and one from Ortelsburg, would be directed, to attack Myszniec later on.
+Hoping to gain assistance from the population of Warmia, uprising plans from 1845 to 1846 hoped to establish seven main camps on border between Prussia and Russia, with one of them located near Willenberg, to which two Polish units, including one from Allenstein (Olsztyn) and one from Ortelsburg, would be directed, to attack Myszniec later on.
 During the January Uprising Polish units operated in the area, and in January 1864 a unit of Olszański-Ostrorog numbering 300 soldiers established a camp near the town.
 Local population itself engaged in smuggling of weapons to Polish resistance across the border.